 We are a party to a number of license agreements that are important to our business, and we may enter into additional license agreements in the future.
-Carotuximab is protected, in part, by patents exclusively in-licensed from Roswell Park Cancer Institute.
-TRC102 is protected, in part, by patents exclusively licensed from Case Western.
-TRC253 and associated intellectual property have been licensed from Janssen.
+TRC102 is protected, in part, by patents exclusively licensed from Case Western University.
+TRC253 and associated intellectual property have been licensed from Janssen Pharmaceutica NV, envafolimab and associated intellectual property have been licensed from 3D Medicines and Alphamab, and TJ004309 and associated intellectual property have been licensed from I-Mab.